Sied van Riel

-Sied van Riel ([ˈsit fɑn ˈril]) is a Dutch trance music DJ and producer originally from Rotterdam but currently residing in Spijkenisse, Netherlands.
+Sied van Riel ([ˈsit fɑn ˈril]) is a Dutch trance music DJ and producer originally from Rotterdam but currently residing in Spijkenisse.
 He came into the scene in the year of 2006 with the production of his first track, "Fearless" and the following year was signed to the known label Spinnin Records.
 He also has a one-hour weekly radio show called Rielism that airs on Afterhours.fm every Monday.

 Producing

 Sied van Riel has released 5 mix compilations, In Riel Time on Spinnin' Records, Rielism 1, 2, 3 and most recently Rielism 4 on Black Hole Recordings in 2017 as well as numerous tracks and remixes on labels such as Spinnin' Records, Armada, Black Hole Recordings and under his own label Rielism.

 Performing

 When not in the studio working on new mixes, Sied van Riel maintains an extensive international touring schedule.
 At the end of 2008 won "Best New Face" award for the 2008 Trance Awards.
 Sied supports the Dance4Life initiative and became an ambassador for them.